fhaase2/sentence-use/README.md

 python sentence_use/data/stsb.py
 ```

-It will download the train, dev and test datasets into the `sentence_use/data` subdirectory.
+It will download the train, dev and test datasets.

 ## Evaluate